rg-3/salah.rb/readme.md

  ## <a id='thanks'> Thanks </a>

- Special thanks to the developers and people at [PrayerTimes.date](https://www.prayertimes.date) for providing the free web API service that powers salah.rb
+Thanks to the developers and people at [PrayerTimes.date](https://www.prayertimes.date) for providing the free web API service that powers salah.rb.

+Praise and thanks to The Most Merciful for the inspiration and chance to work on this project.

 ## <a id='license'> LICENSE </a>